trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 \frac{D\rho}{Dt} = - \rho \nabla \cdot \bm{v}.
 ```

-For a particle $i$, discretizing the left-hand side of the equation with a forward
+For a particle ``i``, discretizing the left-hand side of the equation with a forward
 difference yields

 ```math